G94/notebooks_examples/README.md

  This platform offers a free tool for data science teachers to run academic and business machine learning competitions.

 [PredictFutureSales:1CCompetition, WholeProcess](https://github.com/G94/notebooks_examples/tree/master/Kaggle_competitions/Predict%20Future%20Sales%20-%20Kaggle%20Competition)
-> We have to predict the amount of items that would be sold the next month for each shop.
+ We have to predict the amount of items that would be sold the next month for each shop.

 [BBVADataChallenge2017: Preprocessing, baseline models](https://github.com/G94/notebooks_examples/blob/master/Kaggle_competitions/bbvadatachallenge2017_notebook.ipynb)

 [BBVADataChallenge2018:Preprocessing, baseline models](https://github.com/G94/notebooks_examples/blob/master/Kaggle_competitions/bbvadatachallenge2018_notebook.ipynb)
+The aim was to predict a rating of an establishment that would indicate if the user would like to buy sth in this local.

 [BanBifDathaton2018:Attrition,baseline model](https://github.com/G94/notebooks_examples/blob/master/Kaggle_competitions/dathatonbanbif_baseline.ipynb)
+The target was the probability of a user opening an special type of bank account.

 ## Driven Data Competitions